Masala-CHAI: A Large-Scale SPICE Netlist Dataset for Analog Circuits by Harnessing AI: Key Challenges in SPICE Netlist Extraction

 \section{Key Challenges in SPICE Netlist Extraction}

-Despite advances in multi-modal LLM, as demonstrated by AMSNet~\cite{tao2024amsnet}, current solutions like GPT-4o do not automatically extract accurate SPICE netlists from circuit schematics.
-Our work begins with an in-depth analysis of the specific failure modes encountered by GPT-4o.
-Building on these insights, we propose solutions to overcome these limitations, advancing the field toward a fully automated SPICE netlist extraction process that significantly reduces dependence on manual annotations.
+Despite advances in multi-modal LLMs, models like GPT-4o do not automatically extract accurate SPICE netlists from circuit schematics~\cite{tao2024amsnet}.
+Our work begins with an in-depth analysis of GPT-4o's failure modes.
+Building on these insights, we propose our solutions and introduce a fully automated SPICE netlist extraction framework without manual annotations.